 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-Like everything else in the world of travel, airports are in a state of constant evolution.
-Only a few years ago, amenities such as in-lounge spas and yoga rooms would have amazed passengers; today, they are becoming commonplace.
+Just a few years ago, amenities such as in-lounge spas and yoga rooms would have amazed airport passengers; today, they are becoming commonplace.
 Just as airports are competing for traffic, they’re also looking for ways to separate themselves from the competition by offering diversions that take the boredom out of travel.
-Here are some of the world’s most unusual airport amenities:

 While more and more people have digital devices, the iPad-and-earplug experience still pales next to the big-screen environment.
 You can burn up several hours of a long layover here:

 - Singapore Changi (SIN): Two 24-hour theatres (Terminal 2, Level 3, near the Sunflower Garden; Terminal 3, Level 3, near the Ambassador Transit Lounge) show blockbuster films free of charge; however, they are temporarily closed due to the pandemic.

 - Seoul Incheon International (ICN): Two CGV Theaters, located at Gate 1B, are open 9 am to 11 pm daily (temporarily closed due to the pandemic).

 All facilities, except for the one in Punta Cana, are located in airport terminal hotels, and are available to transit passengers for a small fee:

-- Singapore: Situated in the Aerotel Airport Transit Hotel in Terminal 1, this rooftop pool includes a jacuzzi, poolside bar and showers.
+- Singapore Changi: Situated in the Aerotel Airport Transit Hotel in Terminal 1, this rooftop pool includes a Jacuzzi, poolside bar and showers.
 It costs $17 to use.

-- Hamad International in Doha (DOH): The Vitality Well-Being and Fitness Center in the transit hotel features a temperature-controlled 25-meter (82 foot) lap pool, fully equipped gym, hydrotherapy tub and two squash courts
+- Hamad International in Doha (DOH): For a $50 fee, the Vitality Well-Being and Fitness Center in the transit hotel features a temperature-controlled 25-meter (82 foot) lap pool, a fully equipped gym, hydrotherapy tub and two squash courts.

-- Dubai International (DXB): The Health Club of the Dubai International Airport Hotel, in Terminal 3, offers a pool, gym, massage service, showers, and separate saunas and steam rooms for ladies and gentlemen
+- Dubai International (DXB): The Health Club of the Dubai International Airport Hotel, in Terminal 3, offers a pool, gym, massage services, showers and separate saunas and steam rooms for both women and men.

-- Punta Cana International, Dominican Republic (PUJ): In 2018, the new VIP lounge opened with an infinity pool overlooking the runways; access is limited to homeowners of the Puntacana Resort and Club; Priority, Dragon and Lounge Pass cardholders; First and Business Class passengers, and those who purchase the airport’s VIP services
+- Punta Cana International in the Dominican Republic (PUJ): The VIP lounge has an infinity pool overlooking the runways, though access is limited to homeowners of the Puntacana Resort and Club; Priority, Dragon and Lounge Pass cardholders; First and Business Class passengers, and those who purchase the airport’s VIP services.

-The Nine Eagles course at HKG has closed, but this one is even better:
+Sadly, the Nine Eagles course at HKG has closed, but there are others:

-- Seoul Incheon: The Sky 72 Golf Club, five minutes from the airport on a free shuttle ride, gives visitors the opportunity to play either nine or 18 holes on a putting course; if you’re pressed for time, you can practice your swing at the driving range.
+- Seoul Incheon: The Sky 72 Golf Club, located five minutes from the airport on a free shuttle ride, gives visitors the opportunity to play either nine or 18 holes on a putting course.
+If you’re pressed for time, you can practice your swing at the driving range.

-Airports are all about asphalt, but here’s one place that celebrates the great outdoors with carefully planned pockets of greenery:
+Airports are all about tarmac, but here’s one place that celebrates the great outdoors with carefully planned pockets of greenery:

-- The elaborate Nature Trail at SIN includes the Cactus Garden in Terminal 1 (a rooftop garden with over 100 species of cactus from Africa and the Americas), and the Sunflower and Orchid Gardens in Terminal 2.
+- The elaborate Nature Trail at Singapore Changi includes the Cactus Garden in Terminal 1 (a rooftop garden with over 100 species of cactus from Africa and the Americas), and the Sunflower and Orchid Gardens in Terminal 2.
 There’s also the spectacular Canopy Park.

 If you get so wrapped up in planning the details of the honeymoon that you forget about the ceremony, these airports combine the romance of travel with romance, period:

-- Frankfurt International (FRA) offers an all-inclusive wedding package for 1,500 euros that encompasses a wedding planner, professional photographer, wedding cake, reception for 15 guests in one of the airport’s five-star hotels, and one night’s stay in a suite
+- Frankfurt International (FRA): Book an all-inclusive wedding package for 1,500 euros and get access to a wedding planner, professional photographer, wedding cake, reception for 15 guests in one of the airport’s five-star hotels and a one-night stay in a suite.

-- St. Louis Lambert International (STL) has 26,000 square feet of event space with panoramic views of the runways, and can cater receptions of virtually any size
+- St. Louis Lambert International (STL): With 26,000 square feet of event space featuring panoramic views of the runways, you can host a reception of virtually any size.

-- Stockholm Arlanda (ARN) provides an elaborate collection of VIP wedding services that includes catering, Champagne, photographers, private lounges and priests from the Church of Sweden; if you’d like, you can even get married in the control tower!
+- Stockholm Arlanda (ARN): There’s an elaborate collection of VIP wedding services at Stockholm Arlanda that includes catering, Champagne, photographers, private lounges and priests from the Church of Sweden.
+You can even get married in the control tower here.

-- At Manchester International (MAN), you may hold your ceremony under the wings of a British Airways Concorde and enjoy a three-course meal on board
+- Manchester International (MAN): Hold your ceremony under the wings of a British Airways Concorde and enjoy a three-course meal on board.

 Ice Skating Rink

-One of the best collections of sea creatures is in a place where you’d least expect to find it:
+There’s a collection of sea creatures in a place where you’d least expect to find it:

-- There may be no such thing as a free lunch, but Spokane International (GEG) offers a free car wash to anyone parking in the two garages or the outside parking lot; the automated wash covers the outside of the vehicle only, but given the price it’s hard to complain
+- Spokane International (GEG): There may be no such thing as a free lunch, but Spokane International offers a free car wash to anyone parking in the two garages or the outside parking lot.
+The automated wash covers the outside of the vehicle only, but given the price, it’s hard to complain.

 Prunier Caviar Bar